james3roberts/261DaysOfCode/README.txt

 So after I finished with my notes last night I learned that i needed to pull from GitHub what I had pushed and then I was able to update the readme.
 I know it was just a quick google search but I feel that at this point that shoud just be common sense.
 Anyway tonight I will keep working on the scraper.
 So I was able to find the div tag that holdes all of the jobs listing.
 So I was able to gather all of that and pull it to my screen.
+I now know that i need to use the pull request in the cli to be able to edit the read me this is done by git pull name of file and branch.